ba-link-back

 Placing at the top of a page is best as:

-- It's in a similar position to the browser back button which will help users understand it's purpose
+- It's in a similar position to the browser back button which will help users understand its purpose

 - A user will usually need the back link when landing on an incorrect page or if the user wants to modify data entered on the previous page